GalaksiyaIT/coder-ai/README.md

 # CoderAI

-PAiJ is a Python library designed to generate Java methods from unit tests using OpenAI's GPT model.
+CoderAI is a Python library designed to generate Java methods from unit tests using OpenAI's GPT model.
 This tool is currently designed specifically for Java and is still in the development process.
 Future versions may include support for other languages.